 John focuses on the big ideas that have shaped our world.

-With an honours degree in theology from Moore Theological College Sydney, and a PhD in history from Macquarie University, John was an Honorary Associate and Fellow of the Department of Ancient History at Macquarie University from 2004 until 2017 and teaches a course on the Historical Jesus at the University of Sydney (Department of Hebrew, Biblical and Jewish Studies).
+With a first-class honours degree in Theology from Moore Theological College, Sydney, and a PhD in ancient history from Macquarie University, John has been a Fellow of the Department of Ancient History at Macquarie University from 2004, and he teaches a course titled 'Historical Jesus to Written Gospels' at the University of Sydney (Department of Hebrew, Biblical and Jewish Studies).
+During 2017-18 he is a Visiting Academic in the Faculty of Classics at Oxford University in the UK.
 He is committed to delivering creative, engaging content grounded in careful thought.